 Either chemical or mineral sunscreen actives can help protect your skin, but you have to make sure that the SPF you’re using is labeled with “broad spectrum” sun protection.
 This indicates that it protects from both UVB and UVA rays––anything not labeled as broad spectrum will only protect you from UVB rays.
 And friendly PSA..wearing SPF 15 in your foundation is simply not enough.
 In order to sufficiently protect your skin from UVA and UVB rays, you’ll want to wear an SPF of 30 or above.

 Thankfully, all of our sunscreens contain broad spectrum sun protection and will do the trick when it comes to staying safe from UVA rays.
 If you still want some recommendations for the best kinds of SPF to wear when you’re driving in your car or just hanging inside, then we’ve got you!
-Our clear sunscreen primer, Unseen Sunscreen, has broad spectrum SPF 40 protection, blue light protection and is great for all skin types and tones.
+Our clear sunscreen primer, Unseen Sunscreen, has broad spectrum SPF 40 protection and is great for all skin types and tones.
 It’s one we wear when we’re spending a lot of time inside, and especially at the office.
 For more sensitive skin types, another sunscreen primer option is Mattescreen.
-This blendable formula also contains broad spectrum SPF 40 and blue light protection.
+This blendable formula also contains broad spectrum SPF 40.

 If you’re seeking a does-it-all skincare product, then give Superscreen a go.
-It’s a super hydrating daily moisturizer with broad spectrum SPF 40 sun protection – in addition to other clean ingredients that help protect from blue light and pollution.
+It’s a super hydrating daily moisturizer with broad spectrum SPF 40 sun protection – in addition to other clean ingredients.
 And don’t forget your hands!
 They are often the first to show signs of aging and are exposed to UVA rays if you’re typing away all day.
 We use our Handscreen to keep our hands soft and protected all day.

 The final takeaways…